acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     You can list the available Notion database identifiers with listNotionDatabases.
     Or, for a Notion URL, https://www.notion.so/Example/Engineering-Wiki-114abc10cb38487e91ec906fc6c6f350, 'Engineering-Wiki-114abc10cb38487e91ec906fc6c6f350' is an example of a Notion database identifier.
     Requires environment variable to be configured: NOTION_API_KEY.
     Executes asynchronously, creates Notion feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: